txje/Unicycler/README.md

-# Scrutinate
+# Assembly checker

-Scrutinate allows a user to assess whether a completed bacterial genome assembly is correct, using long reads.
+The command `unicycler_check` allows a user to assess whether a completed bacterial genome assembly is correct, using long reads.
 It requires long read alignments (produced by `semi_global_long_read_aligner.py`) and produces summary tables and plots.